filipesilva/create-cljs-app/README.md

 Builds use [Shadow CLJS](https://github.com/thheller/shadow-cljs) for maximum compatibility with NPM libraries.
 You'll need a [Java SDK](https://adoptopenjdk.net/) (Version 8+, Hotspot) to use it. <br>
 You can [import npm libraries](https://shadow-cljs.github.io/docs/UsersGuide.html#js-deps) using Shadow CLJS.
 See the [user manual](https://shadow-cljs.github.io/docs/UsersGuide.html) for more information.

+### `npm run cards` or `yarn cards`

+Runs the interactive live development enviroment.<br>
+You can use it to design, test, and think about parts of your app in isolation.

+This environment uses [Devcards](https://github.com/bhauman/devcards) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

 ### `npm test` or `yarn test`, and `npm run e2e` or `yarn e2e`